 I never thought the day would come!
 Chris and I have been engaged since September 2016 (in the beautiful Banff!).
 Between his hectic schedule during Pararescue training and my commitment to cheering, it’s been close to impossible for us to figure out a great time to get married.

 Hi!
 So I’ve been toying with the idea of starting a blog for awhile now to have way to share my story and insights as a flight attendant.
-And now since I will be the wife of an Active Duty servicemember (more specifically, Pararescue) the only thing constant thing in my life will be change.
+And as a wife of an Active Duty service member (more specifically, Pararescue) the only thing constant thing in my life will be change.